FAIRmat-NFDI/nexus_definitions/manual/source/classes/base_classes/core-structure.rst

 :ref:`NXcite`
     A literature reference

+:ref:`NXcollection`
+    An unvalidated set of terms, such as the description of a beam line.

 :ref:`NXdata`
     The :ref:`NXdata` class is designed to encapsulate all the information required for a set of data to be plotted.